certificate best dentist in Mumbai

 Oral Cancer - Treatment

 Oral Cancer treatment depends mainly on general health, where in the mouth the cancer began, the size of the tumour, and whether cancer has spread.
 Treatment of oral cancers is ideally a multidisciplinary approach.
-The curative treatment modalities are surgery and radiation, with chemotherapy added to decrease the possibility of metastasis, to sensitize the malignant cells to radiation, or for those patients who have confirmed distant metastasis of the disease.
+The curative treatment modalities are surgery and radiation, with chemotherapy added to decrease the possibility of metastasis, sensitize the malignant cells to radiation, or for those patients who have confirmed distant metastasis of the disease.
 Some patients have a combination of treatments.

 Surgery is the main form of treatment for oral cancer patients and is conducted by Dental Oral Surgeons.
 Numerous surgical approaches have been developed that permit preservation of organ function and facial appearance to a far greater degree than was possible in the past.
 Patients are usually worried about changes in facial appearance following cancer surgery.